Lenovo GOAST 4.0 Decodes Trillions of Cells, Accelerating Genome Analysis to 24 Minutes

 - Sustainability: Water-cooled HPC systems reduce power consumption by up to 40%.

 GOAST is already in use at leading institutes worldwide, including the Council of Scientific and Industrial Research -Institute of Genomics & Integrative Biology (CSIR-IGIB) and University of Delhi in India, BRIN (Indonesia), Novo Genomics (Saudi Arabia), and the Biobank of Thailand.
-A leading children's hospital in Australia is deploying GOAST to scale its genomics research, while companies in the Philippines are investing in high-performance computing for banking and weather applications, pointing to growing opportunities for GOAST in new markets.
-GOAST is currently being deployed in a leading medicine research institute in the Philippines.
+A leading children's hospital in Australia is deploying GOAST to scale its genomics research, while pharma companies in the Philippines are investing in high-performance computing, pointing to growing opportunities for GOAST in new markets.
 In India, multiple pharma companies are using GOAST to optimize cancer research, accelerate drug discovery, and improve treatments, showcasing its transformative impact across the healthcare ecosystem.

 Beyond genomics acceleration, GOAST also demonstrates how AI and HPC together are enabling downstream innovations, from smarter algorithm design to more precise bioinformatics workflows, further strengthening its role as a platform for next-generation precision health.